zmess24/personal-website-nextjs/src/posts/intro-to-word-embeddings-with-word2vec.md

 ![png](/images/posts/word_2_vec_from_scratch_files/word_2_vec_from_scratch_49_2.png)

 Our loss history suggests that our model was able to successfully learn and generalize from our text corpus, as we can observe a sharp decrease in total loss with each successive epoch up until about the 40th epoch.
-It's possible that we could have further reduced the loss by playing around with some of our hyperparameters, but for now, this initial training instance seems promoising.
+It's possible that we could further reduce the loss by playing around with some of our hyperparameters, but for now, this initial training instance seems promising.

-However, a better gauge of whether we were successful in our pursuit might be to actually plug in a few target word and see what context words get returned.
-Let's try it out by inputting the word "neural" into our Word2Vec model.
+However, a better gauge of whether we were successful in our pursuit might be to actually input a few words, and see what context words get returned.
+Let's try this out by inputting the word "neural" into our Word2Vec model.

 ```python
 import torch.nn.functional as F